 Alfresco.
 Literally, it means “in the open air.”
 And doesn’t that sound wonderful this time of year?!
 Bring some beauty into your backyard with our cheery chair cushions complete with brightly colored poms on the ties that bounce in the warm breeze.
-The cushions are one-piece, fold at the center to form the back and seat.
+The cushions are one-piece, folding at the center to form the back and seat.
 Much of the beauty lies in our Waverly Sun N Shade fabric combo.
 The options in today’s outdoor fabrics are wide and varied: from traditional florals to bold geometrics.
 And they are available in such great color palettes, like the fiery orange of a spicy summer barbecue or greens as cool as an iced mint julep.

 Our Pacific Northwest winters are known for their constant rain, wind, and snow.
 After the storms have passed, dragging away the protective tarps can be rather discouraging when you discover the punishment your outdoor furniture has endured.
 That’s where beautiful fabrics come in!
 Our sample patio still sported its winter grays when we first started measuring and dreaming.
 A bonafide “before” challenge with a wonderful “after” effect.